Internship Information for Students

 Internship Course Request/Internship Approval Process

-Completing the School of Business Internship Approval Form for your Summer 2020 or Fall 2020 internship is your first step towards registering for the internship course and receiving academic credit for your internship.
+Completing the School of Business Internship Approval Form during registration is your first step towards enrolling in the internship course and receiving academic credit for your internship.
 You need to complete this form for formal review of your internship and consideration towards registration for the internship course.
 Forms will be reviewed daily and must be submitted no later than 48 business hours before the deadline to register for the internship course as noted on the academic calendar.
 Once approval is given, you can register for the internship course during the course registration process.

 Note that in order to complete the School of Business Internship Approval Form, you need to know the start and end dates of your internship, submit a position description and have specific supervisor information.
+On-site and hybrid internships will require additional information as noted above.
 Incomplete forms will not be accepted.